miguelvelezmj25/berkeley-db/README.md

 Configures the JE main cache size in bytes.
 Default = 1000000.

+### NODE_MAX_ENTRIES
+The maximum number of entries in an internal btree node.
+Default = 128.

+### OFFHEAP_EVICT_BYTES
+The off-heap evictor will attempt to keep the max memory usage this number of bytes.
+Default = 51_200.

+### OVERRIDE_BTREE_COMPARATOR
+Whether to override the btree comparator.
+Default = false.

+### PROVISIONAL
+Whether the logged entry should be processed during recovery.
+Default = false.

 ### REPLICATED
 Configures a database to be replicated or non-replicated.
+Default = false.

+### RUN_CLEANER
+Whether to run the cleaner in a separate thread.
+Default = false.

+### RUN_EVICTOR
+Whether to run the evictor in a separate thread.
+Default = false.

+### RUN_OFFHEAP_EVICTOR
+Whether to run the off-heap evictor in separate threads.
+Default = false.

+### RUN_VERIFIER
+Whether to run the background verifier.
 Default = false.

 ### SEQUENTIAL